 There is a drug that has become our best ally to combat pain and fever due to its analgesic and antipyretic action: paracetamol.
 In fact, it is one of the most consumed drugs in the world and the second best-selling drug in Spain.
-In the US, one in four people uses paracetamol every week.
+In the US, one every four people uses paracetamol every week.

 Although it is a fairly safe drug, and most people tolerate it very well, it can cause some adverse effects, such as hypotension and elevated transaminase levels in the blood.
 But the main problem appears when it is used in high doses and for a prolonged period because it can damage the liver.